Hero (2015 Hindi film): Production

 In May 2013 it was announced that Subhash Ghai is all set to remake his 1983 blockbuster Hero, which will be re-edited and re-written.
 On 6 August 2013 it was announced that Nikhil Advani is all set to direct and re-write the script for the film, which Salman Khan is producing.
 On 19 September 2013, Khan announced the launch of his own production house Salman Khan Films, which was to debut with the remake, though the 2014 Canadian film Dr. Cabbie and the 2015 Kabir Khan-directed Indian film Bajrangi Bhaijaan actually marked Khan's production debut.
 On 7 January 2014, it was reported that Khan set the film to start production on 18 February, and the film would be released on 12 December 2014.

-On 10 February 2014, it was reported that Ghai, who helmed the original, had approved the script re-written by Advani and his co-writer Umesh Bist.
+On 10 February 2014, it was reported that Ghai, who helmed the original, had approved the script re-written by Umesh Bist.
 Ghai said "I think they've done a fantastic job of contemporising my script to suit today's tastes".